Businesses of all kinds start blogging as a way to build up a long-term audience.

 A good mix includes:

-- Curated content that is smaller in scope and requires less time to create to help you pace yourself and keep your audience engaged between longer posts.
+- Curated content that is smaller in scope and requires less time to create, helping you pace yourself and keep your audience engaged between longer posts

-- Feature pieces about other people or brands who might share it with their audiences (e.g. interviews, reviews, etc.)
+- Feature pieces about other people or brands who might share your post with their audiences (e.g., interviews, reviews, etc.)

-- Visual or interactive content at least occasionally to add some variety to your blog (e.g. infographics, quizzes, memes, etc.).
+- Occasional visual or interactive content to add some variety to your blog (e.g., infographics, quizzes, memes, etc.)

 Keep in mind that you won’t grow your audience overnight.
 You’ll have some hits and some misses, but you need to keep going to keep growing.

-However you choose to go about your blog, it’s your audience that ultimately determines its potential as a business.
-Focus on growing this audience as you publish on a regular basis, and you'll see your traffic and reach grow as well.
+Whether it’s your first blog or you’ve done this a million times, it’s your audience that ultimately determines the success of your journey.
+Focus on growing this audience as you add new content on a regular basis and you'll see your traffic and reach grow as well.

 You can learn more about blogging better by checking out the following resources: